35 years supporting lgbtq+ young people

 to their parents was the main factor.

-In a little over 30 years, we’ve created a national network of safe places and digital support services.
+In 35 years, we’ve created a national network of safe places and digital support services.
 Our relationships with other incredible charities allow us to support thousands of young people every year.

 Donate